csirmaz/submodular-functions-6/README.md

 # Clone the repository
 $ git clone https://github.com/csirmaz/submodular-functions-6.git
 $ cd submodular-functions-6

 # Compile the binaries
 $ sudo apt-get install gcc
 $ ./build.sh

+# Example 1: Compute all extremal rays for N=4 using recursive order
+$ perl base.pl 4 --purge --rec /tmp/ex4
+# The results will be written to /tmp/ex4-24.txt

+# Example 2: Generate all extreml rays adjacent to the Vamos-ray defined
+# in vamos.txt
+$ perl runjob.pl 4 --ray vamos.txt /tmp/v
+# The results will be written to /tmp/v-all.txt
 ```